videomorph-dev/videomorph/README.md

 The preceding commands will install VideoMorph, and part of its dependencies on your system.
 To complete the installation, you need to manually install Ffmpeg or use the Ffmpeg's packages from your distro's current repository.

 **Note:** If you install Ffmpeg from its sources, then you need to make sure that the commands `ffmpeg`, and `ffprobe` are in your system's PATH.
-To verify this, just run the following comands:
+To verify this, just run the following commands:

 ```console
 $ which ffmpeg